 - 3 years – $2.99/month

 Which one of these capable VPNs is best for you?
 It all comes down to how you use the internet and which features are best for you.

 If you are looking for a lower cost option that is great at P2P connections, offers the ability to access streaming sites like Netflix, and can sometimes work in China, CyberGhost might be your best choice.

 For those who need unlimited bandwidth and very stable connections that seem to be more reliable than many of the other services out there, Hotspot Shield might be a better choice.
 Hotspot Shield is perfect for those who need a way to maintain anonymity while doing common, everyday tasks such as banking and running a business.
 The lifetime subscription for just over a hundred dollars is also a unique offer that you won’t find anywhere else.

 Feature-wise, the two VPN service providers tend to have advantages and disadvantages that come up pretty even.

-However, where CyberGhost does have a clear edge is in speed, customer support and streaming/torrenting.
-For that, in this comparison, we would have to go with CyberGhost.
+However, where CyberGhost does have a clear edge is in speed, customer support, and streaming plus torrenting.
+For that, in this comparison, we go with CyberGhost.